 - Non Visa Nationals

-You may wish to make a visa application (also known as Entry Clearance) prior to leaving for the UK, but you do not have to do this as you can apply for permission to enter the UK as a Short Term Student on arrival.
+You may wish to make a visa application (also known as Entry Clearance) prior to leaving for the UK, but you do not have to do this as you can apply for permission to enter the UK as a Standard Visitor on arrival.
 If you are planning to make multiple trips in and out of the UK, we advise you apply for Entry Clearance before travelling to the UK.

 If you decide to apply ahead for Entry Clearance, please refer to the guidance for Visa Nationals above.

-Applying for Short Term Study immigration permission when you enter the UK: You should carry a supporting letter from Registry to show to the Immigration Officer when you arrive in the UK.
+Applying for Standard Visa permission when you enter the UK: You should carry a supporting letter from Registry to show to the Immigration Officer when you arrive in the UK.
 Please see the contact details below to request a letter.

 You should also carry evidence that you have sufficient funds to support yourself for the duration of your course, along with evidence of your return journey out of the UK and details of your accommodation in the UK.
 There is no fee when applying for entry at the border.